Search Articles

 If you are at 66 years old or older before April 29, 2016, you should immediately consider whether or not you want to file and suspend your Social Security benefits.
 If you do not file and suspend before April 29, 2016, your spouse will not be able to collect spousal benefits unless you are also receiving benefits.
 Filing and suspending can be a beneficial strategy for certain couples.
 For example, suppose a husband is 66 and his wife is 65.
 The husband can file and suspend before April 29, 2016.
 Because the wife was 62 years old or older on January 2, 2016, when she turns 66, she can choose to take her spousal benefit while her own benefit continues to accrue.
 Meanwhile, the husband continues to work, so his benefit is also growing.

-If you do decide to file and suspend before the deadline, beware that according to articles in Forbes and Investment News, some Social Security offices are giving out incorrect information about using file and suspend before the new law takes effect, claiming that a worker can only file and suspend if his or her spouse is also 66.
+If you do decide to file and suspend before the deadline, beware that according to an article in Forbes, some Social Security offices are giving out incorrect information about using file and suspend before the new law takes effect, claiming that a worker can only file and suspend if his or her spouse is also 66.
 While Social Security has issued emergency memos about the changes to field offices, they have yet to issue formal guidance.
 If you run into trouble with a Social Security office, you may need to be persistent to get the correct information.

 Update: Social Security has published answers to frequently asked questions on file and suspend and on "claim now, claim more later" (which it calls "deemed" filing).
 Check out the FAQs on suspending your retirement benefits, and find the FAQs on deemed filing